dhiogoboza/dhiogoboza/README.md

 I am a fullstack software engineer from Brazil

-- :telescope: I'm current working with Embedded Systems and Web Development with Java
+- :telescope: I'm current working with Embedded Systems and Web Development with Java and Angular
 - 📫 Contact me at dhiogoboza@gmail.com.

 ### My personal projects